exasol/exasol-rest-api/doc/design.md

 #### Query Results Limitation
 `dsn~query-results-limitation~1`

-The result set has 1000 rows or fewer by default.
+The result set has 1000 rows or fewer.

 Covers: